Goodbye Naps, Hello Quiet Time

 3. Offer options for quiet-time activities

 To minimize confusion or uncertainty, give your child a few options of calm activities to do independently in their room (dolls, books, blocks, puzzles, etc.) Try to avoid offering electronics since this is supposed to be a “brain break.”
+I love the Toddler Play Kits by Lovevery!

 4. Don’t take weekends off